 The disadvantage of using Ziller ink?
 It’s a bit paint-like, so it can be quite thick.
 Working with it might require some patience!
 But it’s well worth it for the waterproof qualities of the ink.

 The thing I love about Bombay Inks?
-They’ve got some gradation to them!
+They’ve got some gradation to them.
 There are some strokes you’ll make that are super dark, and others will end up being very light.
 Not everyone loves this look, but I think it’s cool.
 One thing to keep in mind, though: Bombay inks don’t come in pointed pen-friendly containers.
 It’s best to transfer them to an airtight jar for convenient storage.

 I’ve conducted several white ink tests, and ultimately, I’ve decided that Bleed Proof White is my favorite.
 I love how it dries a brilliant, true white, even if it’s not the most waterproof ink out there.
 (Bleed Proof Ink is, in fact, a watercolor hybrid.)
-It also comes in a dip pen-friendly container, which is a huge plus.
+It also comes in a pointed pen-friendly container, which is a huge plus.

 I put “ink” in quotes for this because Finetec metallics are actually watercolors!
 To use the watercolors as ink, you’ll need to brush them on the back of your nib.
 This might seem unconventional to those used to traditional inks, but the effect you achieve is undeniably vibrant and shimmering.
 Once you get the hang of it, the metallic watercolors offer a luxurious sheen that can elevate any piece of calligraphy or art.